45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 2 to 9

 This is an appealing drought-tolerant shrub that does well in dry locations.
 Plant it in full sun with average, dry to medium moisture, well-drained soil.
-In cold winters, the above-ground parts of the plant may die back, but it will regrow the following spring.
+In cold winters, the above-ground parts of the plant may die back, but it regrows the following spring.

-This native plant is well adapted to dry conditions and makes a valuable addition to a xeriscape garden.
+This native plant adapts well to dry conditions and makes a valuable addition to a xeriscape garden.

 Silvery green leaves are pinnately compound and have an almost fern-like appearance.
-In mid-summer to mid-fall, lead plant produces long spikes of purple flowers that attract butterflies and birds.
-Although lead plant doesn’t get very tall, it can grow to be rather unruly looking.
-If this happens, prune it back to encourage more dense growth.
+From midsummer to mid-fall, lead plant produces long spikes of purple flowers that attract butterflies and birds.
+Although lead plant doesn’t get very tall, it can grow to look rather unruly.
+If this happens, prune it back to encourage denser growth.

 Licorice Plant